mlcommons/medperf/docs/getting_started/benchmark_owner_demo.md

 This guide will walk you through the essentials of how a benchmark owner can use MedPerf.
 The main tasks can be summarized as follows:

-1. Define and implement a valid workflow
+1. Implement a valid workflow
 2. Develop a demo dataset
+3. Test your workflow
+4. Host the components' files on the internet
-3. Submit the workflow components to the MedPerf server
+5. Submit the workflow components to the MedPerf server
-4. Test your workflow
-5. Submit the benchmark to the MedPerf server
+6. Submit the benchmark to the MedPerf server
-6. Accept an association request
+7. Accept an association request

 We assume that you had [set up the general testing environment](setup.md).